xcwoid/BVRGym/README.md

 3) https://wiki.flightgear.org/Santa_Claus

-Given that you have both the f16 and ogle directories in the fgfs directory, you can run the following commands to visualize both units.
+Given that you have both the f16 and ogel directories in the fgfs directory, you can run the following commands to visualize both units.

 terminal 1: fgfs --fdm=null --native-fdm=socket,in,60,,5550,udp --aircraft=f16-block-52 --airport=ESSA --multiplay=out,10,127.0.0.1,5000 --multiplay=in,10,127.0.0.1,5001